 Distance: 5 miles

-Begin this day early, crossing the Apurimac River on a footbridge and hiking uphill toward Marampampa.
+Begin this day early, crossing the Apurimac River on a hand-pulled cable car and hiking uphill toward Marampampa.
 Along the way, you may stop to sample sugar can juice (called “upi”) at the home of our friend, Señor Cobarrubia who lives in Santa Rosa.
 Stop for a delicious lunch at a beautiful mountain meadow and continue ascending.
 The trail begins to level a bit as you approach the hanging valley where the site of Choquequirao is found.
 Camp near the ruins tonight and ready yourself to explore the isolated Inca site and the surrounding cloud forest.

 Distance: 4.5 miles